bryanlie/QuantCrew/README.md

 ## Overview

 This project implements a "Quant Crew," a team of AI agents powered by the `crewai` framework, designed to perform comprehensive financial analysis on a given stock.
-The crew consists of specialized agents that collaborate to analyze a stock from multiple angles: technical, fundamental, competitive, risk, and market sentiment.
+The crew consists of specialized agents that collaborate to analyze a stock from multiple angles: technical, fundamental, competitive, and risk.

 The primary goal is to create an automated system that can provide a detailed, multi-faceted analysis of a stock, similar to what a team of human financial analysts would produce.
 This is all presented in a user-friendly web interface built with Streamlit.